OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 The known audit levels are as follows:

-- None - don't log events that match this rule.
+- None - don't log events that match this rule
-- Metadata - log request metadata (requesting user, timestamp, resource, verb, etc.) but not request or response body.
+- Metadata - log request metadata (requesting user, timestamp, resource, verb, etc.) but not request or response body
 - Request - log event metadata and request body but not response body.
-This does not apply for non-resource requests.
+This does not apply for non-resource requests
 - RequestResponse - log event metadata, request and response bodies.
-This does not apply for non-resource requests.
+This does not apply for non-resource requests

 You can pass a file with the policy to kube-apiserver using the --audit-policy-file flag.
 If the flag is omitted, no events are logged.
 Note that the rules field must be provided in the audit policy file.
 A policy with no (0) rules is treated as illegal.